Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/10 - Principles of network applications.md

 > [!Important] Fun fact..
 > [Tailscale](https://tailscale.com/) allows you to establish a P2P connection by using their service as the server for the initial "handshake" only.
-> I've used it recently as a VPN
+> I've used it recently while traveling to a country which blocks many common websites and social media apps; by making my computer in 🇰🇼 act as a free VPN. :D